Sound Pressure Solution

 Variables Used

-Pressure - (Measured in Pascal) - Pressure is the force applied perpendicular to the surface of an object per unit area over which that force is distributed.
+Pressure - (Measured in Pascal) - The Pressure refers to the force applied perpendicular to the surface of an object per unit area over which that force is distributed.

 STEP 1: Convert Input(s) to Base Unit